LayaPennem/PYTHON-PROJECTS/README.md

 - User input handling

 📄 [View Code](calculator.py)

+##🔐 Password Generator:

+A simple and secure password generator built using Python.
+This script creates strong, random passwords with a combination of uppercase letters, lowercase letters, numbers, and special characters.

+## 📌 Features

+- Generates strong passwords with:
+  - ✅ Uppercase letters
+  - ✅ Lowercase letters
+  - ✅ Numbers
+  - ✅ Symbols
+- Ensures minimum security by including at least one character from each category
+- Customizable password length
+- Console-based (easy to run on any system)
+- [view code](

  More projects will be added soon!
 📌Each project is beginner-friendly and written with clean, readable code for learning purposes.